-- These natural remedies can be used to boost the immune system and encourage good bacteria — They offer antibacterial and antifungal support as well as general wellness and health benefits to your dog.
+- These natural remedies can boost the immune system and encourage good bacteria — They offer antibacterial and antifungal support as well as general wellness and health benefits to your dog.

 - Ingredients with natural antibiotic qualities may be easier on your pup’s gut — Using them can reduce the risk of them developing antibiotic resistance.